octoblu/microblu_mqtt/README.md

 Last don't forget to change out your wifi or other networking credentials.
 Upload away.
 You can open the Arduino Serial Terminal at 9600  to see your connection status.

+Now you can use [Nodeblu Designer](http://app.octoblu.com/design "Nodeblu") or [Node.js](https://www.npmjs.org/package/skynet-serial "Node.js") to command and control your Arduino.

 LICENSE
 -------